jbrowning96/PlantDiffusion.jl/README.md

 - `test/`: Contains various tests written to check for code errors.
 - `LICENSE`: Outlines the GNU Affero General Public License v3.0.
 - `README.md`: This file.

+## Goals

+Current goals are:

+- [x] Implement the basic algorithms which form the backbone of the simulation.
+- [] Implement a basic running simulation of this project.
+- [] Implement a more sophisticated simulation using Poisson Random Processes to simulate variation in weather and climate.
+- [] Develop more sophisticated models which account for root structure, ground topology and multiple differing forms of biomass.
+- [] Implement a more sophisticated simulation which takes into account root structure, ground topology, runoff, and other factors found in nature.

 ## Usage